 go straight on to the locks, past the weatherboarded 1920’s house with pyramidal roof.
 Cross the locks, using the footbridge across the lock-gates.

-go around a construction site, immediately after the locks.
-It was used to build the North-South metro line, and it will be cleared soon.
-The cycle path may be re-routed.
+go around an open space, immediately after the locks.
+It was a construction site for the North-South metro line, and is now abandoned.
+The path may be re-routed.

 go on along the cycle path.
 At the end of the path, the ventilation towers of the IJ-tunnel are on your left, and ahead is a basketball court.
 Go left, along the road here, the curving Meeuwen laan.